-Are B12 Injections the Missing Link for Your Anti-Aging Fight?
+Are B12 Injections The Missing Link For Your Anti-Aging Fight?

 Many people have heard of B12 injections, but may not be sure what they are for or why you need them.
-One of the biggest hallmarks of aging is often a decrease in energy levels, and a corresponding decrease in metabolic rate.
+One of the biggest hallmarks of aging is often a decrease in energy levels and a corresponding decrease in metabolic rate.
 There’s no question that some of this is caused by hormonal changes – notably a decrease in estrogen in females, and testosterone in males – that is a typical part of aging.
 But it’s far from the only process at play with aging and feeling less fit, healthy, and active as you did when you were younger.
 Could B12 injections be the missing link in your anti-aging fight?
 Read our guide below, and we’ll take you through the basics of B12, B12 injections, and what they can do for your body.

-The Basics of Vitamin B12
+The Basics Of Vitamin B12

 Let’s start at the beginning, naturally, and take a closer look at what vitamin B12 is, where it comes from, and why it’s important for your body.
-B12 is an essential vitamin your body needs to function, and is made up of four varieties of the compound cobalamin.
+B12 is an essential vitamin your body needs to function and is made up of four varieties of the compound cobalamin.
 The most common form, methylcobalamin, is metabolized into cyanocobalamin in the body.
 This compound is critical for energy metabolism in every cell, red blood cell production, and several other processes in the body.

-Sources of B12
+Sources Of B12

 As with many vitamin and mineral compounds, most people obtain at least some of their needs through diet.
-In the case of vitamin B12, it only exists in foods, and is not made naturally in the human body, so dietary consumption is essential.
+In the case of vitamin B12, it only exists in foods and is not made naturally in the human body, so dietary consumption is essential.
 B12 can be found only in other animal products naturally, such as meat and seafood, as well as dairy products.
 But, vegans needn’t panic, as many foods we eat are fortified with a number of vitamins and minerals not naturally found in them, including B12.
 Breakfast cereals, protein and snack bars, beverages like milk, and many other foods are fortified (have vitamins added) to help ensure that people get a sufficient intake in their diet.

 Why B12 Levels Might Be Low

 Despite this fact, many people suffer from periodic B12 deficiencies or insufficiencies, and may not even know it.
-This is especially true as B12, like a number of vitamins, is not well-absorbed through the digestive process.
+This is especially true if B12, like a number of vitamins, is not well-absorbed through the digestive process.
 Only a fraction of the B12 you eat actually gets absorbed and transferred into your body, with much of it existing with bodily waste.
 This means even those people who are ensuring a diet full of B12 can end up getting less than their recommended daily amount.
 Absorption can also depend heavily on the state of your gut microbiome, and with the range of processed foods, antibiotics, and digestive health conditions that are common today (and become increasingly common with age), many people get less B12 in their bodies than they should.

-Recommended Amount of B12
+Recommended Amount Of B12

 The recommended daily amount of B12 for an adult is 2.4 micrograms, and the FDA sets the daily value (used to calculate nutrition labels on food) at 6 micrograms.
-Neither of these sound like much, but if you’re only absorbing a fraction of what you ingest from food, then even this small amount may not be making it into your various bodily systems.
+Neither of these sounds like much, but if you’re only absorbing a fraction of what you ingest from food, then even this small amount may not be making it into your various bodily systems.
 That can lead to insufficiency or deficiency, as well as a range of negative health symptoms.

-Not everyone will develop B12 deficiency, at least not formally, even if they are getting too little B12.
+Not everyone will develop a B12 deficiency, at least not formally, even if they are getting too little B12.
 Having too little B12 (it’s a range in your blood normally) may not rise to the level of deficiency, and may simply be seen as insufficiency.
-When it reaches the low levels of deficiency (which can vary by individual to some extent), then specific symptoms start to develop.
+When it reaches the low levels of deficiency (which can vary by the individual to some extent), then specific symptoms start to develop.
 B12 deficiency often develops due to gut and digestion-related problems, insufficient dietary intake of B12, various diseases or illnesses, and alcoholism.